luisdza/luis-de-sousa-dot-com/content/blog/marketplace_mayhem_neurodiversity.md

 ## 👊 The Platform Becomes the Punchline

-To add the meta-ironic cherry on top, the official Facebook account commented on Lou’s [Instagram post](https://www.instagram.com/p/DIUhTSZKNPr/) of the video:
+To add the **meta-ironic cherry on top**, the official Facebook account commented on Lou’s [Instagram post](https://www.instagram.com/p/DIUhTSZKNPr/) of the video:

 > “Gives standing ovation”

-This moment is telling and poetic, the system that failed to support two neurodivergent users applauds the story of its own failure - not by improving, but by engaging performatively.
+This moment is **telling and poetic**, the **system that failed to support two neurodivergent users applauds the story of its own failure** - not by improving, but by **engaging performatively.**

 It’s like the software clapping for the bug report that became a viral TED Talk.

 ## 🧩 Final Thoughts: A Neurodivergent Parable
-Through a neurodiversity-affirming lens, this story is more than just a quirky comedy; it is a poignant exploration of human experiences.
-It's a parable of miscommunication where both Lou and Eileen strive to be understood in their own way.
+Through a **neurodiversity-affirming lens**, this story is more than just a quirky comedy; it is a **poignant exploration of human experiences.** It's a **parable of miscommunication** where both Lou and Eileen **strive to be understood in their own way.**

 > "Two people, each navigating the world with a unique operating system, collide in a system that offers no tech support."

-This underscores the deep human need for recognition and validation.
-Lou's public performance can be seen as a defence mechanism, a way to regain control over a bewildering experience.
+This underscores the **deep human need for recognition and validation.** Lou's public performance can be seen as a defence mechanism, a way to regain control over a bewildering experience.
 At the same time, Eileen's abrupt block reflects a protective withdrawal in response to perceived betrayal.

-In the end, what might seem like a comedic sketch is a deeply human drama about the struggle for connection in a world that often fails to understand or support neurodivergent modes of being.
+In the end, what might seem like a **comedic sketch** is a **deeply human drama** about the **struggle for connection** in a world that often **fails to understand or support neurodivergent modes of being.**

+It's **hilarious**.

+It’s a bit of a **mystery**.

-It's hilarious.
-It isn't always clear.
-It's a little tragic.
+It's a little **tragic**.

 But above all - **it's deeply human**.